🔼The name Decapolis: Summary

 🔼The name Decapolis in the Bible

 The name Decapolis belonged to a region almost exclusively east of the Jordan, so technically not part of the Roman province of Judea or even of Israel.
-It consisted of a, what seems, arbitrary cluster of cities, which included Gerasa (possibly connected to the land of the Gerasenes, mentioned in Mark 5:1 and Luke 8:26), Gadara (possibly connected to the land of the Gadarenes, mentioned in Matthew 8:28), Scythopolis (probably the same as the Biblical Beth-shean, which was the only city of the west side of the Jordan), Philadelphia and possibly Damascus, the capital of Syria.
+It consisted of a, what seems, arbitrary cluster of cities, which included Gerasa (possibly connected to the land of the Gerasenes, mentioned in Mark 5:1 and Luke 8:26), Gadara (possibly connected to the land of the Gadarenes, mentioned in Matthew 8:28), Scythopolis (probably the same as the Biblical Beth-shean, which was the only one west of the Jordan), Philadelphia and possibly Damascus, the capital of Syria.

 What is clear, however, is that Decapolis was notorious for its blending of Semitic and Greco-Roman cultures, even to the extent that diffusion and assimilation on both sides formed a recognizable Decapolitan sub-culture.
 The cities were autonomous, insofar that word applied to a Rome-ruled existence, but enjoyed a blooming trade among each other and neighboring societies.

 The name Decapolis occurs three times in the Bible.
-The gospel of Matthew mentions that in His early ministry, Jesus attracted people from Galilee, Decapolis, Jerusalem and Judea (Matthew 4:25).
+The gospel of Matthew mentions that in his early ministry, Jesus attracted people from Galilee, Decapolis, Jerusalem and Judea (Matthew 4:25).
 These four names provide quite some geographical overlap, and it seems plausible that Matthew meant to say that people from four major and differing schools of thought found themselves interested in Jesus.

 All three synoptic gospels mention the story of the man named Legion (by Matthew portrayed as two unnamed men), whose exorcism is also a cunning commentary on the goings on of the times (Matthew 8:28-34, Mark 5:1-20, Luke 8:26-40; see our article on the name Legion for more details).
 Only Mark adds that the man formerly known as Legion began to proclaim in Decapolis what great things Jesus had done for him (Mark 5:20).
-Mark is also the only one who reports that Jesus went from Tyre to Sidon to the Sea of Galilee and into Decapolis, where He healed a deaf-mute man (Mark 7:31).
+Mark is also the only one who reports that Jesus went from Tyre to Sidon to the Sea of Galilee and into Decapolis, where he healed a deaf-mute man (Mark 7:31).

 🔼Etymology of the name Decapolis